21 month old sleep schedule: Bedtime and nap schedule

 A:

-First, consider bringing a few items along that will help your child feel at home while sleeping in a new environment, like their lovey, familiar bedding, and a white noise machine.
-Pack some of their favorite books to read before bed, and give them ample time to become familiar with their temporary sleep space - testing out a new bed, playing with toys in the crib, etc. If you’re heading to a different timezone, experts recommend keeping your child on their usual wake and bedtime schedule, unless you’re staying more than 4 - 5 days or you’re traveling multiple time zones.
+To help your child stay on track during vacation, try to keep naps and bedtime as consistent as possible while allowing some flexibility for fun.
+Bring familiar sleep cues like their favorite blanket, sound machine, or bedtime book to make new environments feel more like home.
+If travel disrupts sleep, ease back into the usual routine once you return by reinforcing normal sleep times and habits.
+If you’re heading to a different timezone, it’s usually beneficial to keep them on their usual wake and bedtime schedule, unless you’re staying more than 4 - 5 days or you’re traveling multiple time zones.
 If you plan to adjust to local time, do so right away, and use sunlight to help signal when it’s time to sleep.
 Keep in mind that toddlers with healthy sleep habits are less likely to get off track, so try your best to ensure your child is well-rested leading up to the trip.Share article:

 Note: The content on this site is for informational purposes only and should not replace medical advice from your doctor, pediatrician, or medical professional.
 If you have questions or concerns, you should contact a medical professional.